thsmchnslrnng/MMM-MultiText/README.md

 # MMM-MultiText
-A MagicMirror module that displays multiple lines of customizable text with different styles, colors, and sizes.
+A super, simple MagicMirror module that displays multiple lines of customizable text with different styles, colors, and sizes.

 Installation
 To install the module, navigate to your MagicMirror `modules` folder and clone the repo: